 Beginning in 2014, retired servicemembers eligible for Concurrent Retirement and Disability Pay (CRDP) will no longer have to waive any portion of their military retirement in order to receive VA disability compensation.
-The CRDP program, enacted in 2004, allowed military retirees with a VA disability rating of 50% of higher to receive both military retired pay and VA disability compensation at the same time.
+The CRDP program, enacted in 2004, allowed military retirees with a VA disability rating of 50% of higher, and 20 or more years of military service, to receive both military retired pay and VA disability compensation at the same time.
 This has been commonly referred to as the “concurrent receipt” of disability pay and retired pay.

 Before creation of the CRDP, military retirees were forbidden by law to receive both military retirement benefits and VA disability compensation.
 Parties seeking disability benefits were required to waive an equivalent portion of their military retired pay.

 The CRDP program was structured to phase in the disability payments over a ten-year period.
 In 2013, eligible retirees will receive 99.96% of their disability pay without a corresponding waiver of military retirement.
 The retired servicemember would still need to waive 0.04% of their monthly retired pay, which typically amounts to a few dollars a month.
 This is an incremental increase over 2012, when CRDP-eligible retirees received 99.64% of their disability pay without a waiver, but as recently as 2008 retirees were still waiving almost a third of their military retired pay.